xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 ### Use a profile

-By default, Katalon Studio uses the **default** profile for executing tests, as indicated on the top right corner of the screen.
+By default, Katalon Studio uses the **default** profile for executing tests, as indicated on the screen's top right corner.
 You can select any available execution profiles in the drop-down menu.

 The following section shows you a usage example.
-Based on testing environments, there are three profiles: **local**, **staging**, and **production**.
+There are three profiles based on testing environments: **local**, **staging**, and **production**.

 - **For test cases or test suites**: Select your desired profile on the top right > **all Global Variables** within your current project automatically uses these values.